 - The platform does not need to configure anything for the device until it is first used.

-- Any number of device can be provisioned this way since the manufacturers can generate an unlimited amount of device certificates from their root CAs.
+- Any number of devices can be provisioned this way since the manufacturers can generate an unlimited amount of device certificates from their root CAs.

 - There is no additional data that needs to be exchanged between the device and the platform.